Blendify/blender-manual/blender_docs/manual/rigging/armatures/bones/editing/transform.rst

 by pressing the relevant key twice, the constraint is applied along the selected bone's local axis, not the armature object's axis).

-Finally, you can edit in the *Transform* panel in the Properties region the positions and radius of both joints of the active selected bone, as well as its :ref:`roll rotation <armature-bone-roll>`.
+Finally, you can edit in the *Transform* panel in the Sidebar region the positions and radius of both joints of the active selected bone, as well as its :ref:`roll rotation <armature-bone-roll>`.